Places To Visit In Mumbai, India – A Total Travel Guide

 If you are traveling with kids, then Nehru Science Centre is a place that you should visit.
-Located in Worli, it is the largest interactive science centre in India.
-This huge centre has more than 500 hands-on and interactive science exhibits on energy, sound, kinematics, mechanics, transport, etc.
+Located in Worli, it is the largest interactive science center in India.
+This huge center has more than 500 hands-on and interactive science exhibits on energy, sound, kinematics, mechanics, transport, etc.

 Nehru Science Centre timings: 10 AM – 6 PM; Entry fees: 50 INR

 INS Vikrant was a huge aircraft carrier, which played an important role in the 1971 war of India-Pakistan.
 After the war, the aircraft was docked at the naval dockyard in South Mumbai in Colaba and was converted into a museum open to the public.
 Aircraft, naval charters, helicopters, and many war weaponry was on exhibit.

 Now the regular museum is shut but if you happen to visit Mumbai during the months of November and December, you can visit this Museum which opens to the public.

 5. Prithvi Theatre